Neduzen/lhvpetecon-surface/README.md

 <!-- USAGE EXAMPLES -->
 ## Setup
-After installing python and setting up a GEE account, the computer where python is running needs the authorization of using GEE with the created account.
+After installing python and setting up a GEE account, the python needs the authorization of using GEE and google Drive.
-Further python authorization for a Google Drive accounts needs to be made.
 Also MongoDB needs to be installed and setup with three databases:
       'landcover', host='localhost', port=27017 for EU data
       'landcover-USA', host='localhost', port=27017 for US data
       'landcover-World', host='localhost', port=27017 for world data
-After preparing all the setup and installing all needed python packages, the Satellite

 <!-- USAGE -->